xmengkinaxis/CPP/System Design Interview Checklist.md

 - Place: ID (8 bytes, 64 bits), Name(256 bytes), Description(1,000 bytes), Category (8 bytes ???), Latitude (8 bytes), Longitude (8 bytes), Phone(the foreign key, 8 bytes), Rating, address, business hours, menu
 - Review: ID (8 bytes), Place_ID, User_ID, Description (512 bytes), Rating (1-5, 1 byte)

-Tags:  <br>
-category: (1 byte) <br>
-default_language:  <br>

 latest (CreationDate), popular (likes, comments, shares), relevant (used in ranking)   <br>

-Index:

-- On which field(s) to build some index?
-- Pro: database performance =>  indexes to improve the performance of search queries, esp. when dataset is huge
-- Con: Dramatically speed up data retrieval, but slow down the write (insert, update, and delete) performance.

 the goal of creating an index on a particular table in a database is to make it faster to search through the table and find the row or rows that we want.  <br>
 must carefully consider how users will access the data.  <br>
 Indexing needs a primary key on the table with a unique value; Using one or more columns <br>
 Ordered indexing (increasing or decreasing) or Hash-indexing <br>
-In any index-based data, the partition is not allowed ??? <br>

 ## 4.2 Choose Database